lookbook-hq/lookbook/README.md

 Lookbook will automatically be mounted at `/lookbook` within your app when the server is started.

-> **Note:** Previously Lookbook required manual mounting in your app.
+> 🚨 Previously Lookbook required manual mounting in your app.
 This is **no longer the case**, so if trialing v3 in a project with an existing Lookbook install you must remove [the mounting code](https://lookbook.build/guide/installation#step-2) from your routes.rb file first.

 ### Configuration

 The currently implemented v3 configuration options are not yet documented, but can be seen in the [config.rb](lib/lookbook/config.rb) file.

-> **Note:** If testing out the v3 branch on an existing Lookbook install you may see errors if setting v2.x config options that have not yet been re-implemented in v3.
+> 🚨 If testing out the v3 branch on an existing Lookbook install you may see errors if setting v2.x config options that have not yet been re-implemented in v3.

 ### Breaking changes